On Thursday 11 September, Level 2 will be closed, including the permanent collection and the Design Kitchen.

 What to expect

-Light refreshments and all materials will be provided for the duration of the session.
+• All equipment, materials and light refreshments will be provided for the duration of the course

 The Drawing Gym Archives – Walk-Talk by Michele Gauler